MrRaidrop/PersonDetection/README.md

 **Txt_changer.py**

-Updates and manages text file lists (txt files) that correspond to image datasets in the 'data' folder.
+Updates and manages text file lists (txt files) that correspond to image datasets in the '**data**' folder.
 Helps synchronize image datasets with corresponding text annotations.

 **PicGeneratorYolo.py**